Pinming/Dell-Inspiron-7590-Hackintosh-Opencore/README.en.md

 * Replaced `VoodooTSCSync` with `CPUTSCSync` to fix kernel panic after wake up from sleep.
 * Fixed recognization of HDMI plug-out.
 * Modified stolen memory of UHD630 to 3072MB.
+## 2020/3/9
+Fixed graphics glitch on external screen when using HDMI connection on 1080P model.
+(Thanks to @Arien for testing)

 # Tested Hardware
 ## Can be driven